 Two of my stories were published in the Bristol Short Story Prize Anthologies, Volumes 3 and 4.
-I’ve also finished two novels, and my one-act play, ‘A Night at the Armoured Cars Sub-Division,’ was performed this year.
+I’ve also finished two novels, and my one-act play, ‘A Night at the Armoured Cars Sub-Division,’ was performed last year.
 My work usually starts with me planning several pages of character sketches, because they’re the real power driving the tale.

 I grew up in rural New Hampshire, USA, between lakes and mountains.
 I now live in Gloucestershire, UK, under the edge of the Cotswold Hills.
 My work is flavoured from either side of the Atlantic Ocean, and often the emotions and issues facing immigrants bleed into the pages.